eriksk/LD52/README.md

 ## Working on

+* Basic enemy ai

+## Done

 * Enemies do damage on player
-* Basic enemy
 * Basic weapon

-## Done